grindjs/grindjs/docs/guides/directory-structure.markdown

 * `Errors` — For web projects, you’ll find the `ErrorHandler` here that triggers [Ouch](https://www.npmjs.com/package/ouch) in development.
 This is also where you should store error classes.
 * `Models` — Contains all of your Models.
 * `Providers` — Contains all of your providers, including `RoutesProvider` which is where you should register all of your routes.

-> The cli provides generators for many of these directories and file types.
+> {tip} The cli provides generators for many of these directories and file types.
 For example `bin/cli make:model` will generate a model and store it in `app/Models`.

 Run `bin/cli --help` for a list of available generators (identified by the `make:` namespace).